abinit/abinit/doc/mkdocs-tutorials/rf1.md

 ## 1 The ground-state geometry of AlAs

 *Before beginning, you might consider to work in a different subdirectory as for the other lessons.
-Why not create "Work_rf1" in ~abinit/tests/tutorespfn/Input ?*
+Why not create "Work_rf1" in ~abinit/tests/tutorespfn/Input?*

+!!! important

-NOTE: the reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic lessons and the specialized, non-DFPT ones), but ~abinit/tests/tutorespfn.
+    The reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic lessons and the specialized, non-DFPT ones), but ~abinit/tests/tutorespfn.
     This will be the case for all the DFPT based part of the tutorial.

 The file ~abinit/tests/tutorespfn/Input/trf1_x.files lists the file names and root names.
 You can copy it in the Work_rf1 directory (and change it, as usual).